Baldwin IV of Jerusalem: Childhood

 Baldwin was born in mid-1161, probably in Ascalon, but there is no official record of this.
 His parents were Amalric, then the count of Jaffa and Ascalon, and Agnes of Courtenay, making him the first prince whose parents were both born in the crusader states.
 He had Armenian great-grandmothers on both sides of his family.
 Baldwin's godfather was his paternal uncle, King Baldwin III, who joked that his christening present was the Kingdom of Jerusalem.
 The kingdom and other crusader principalities, though surrounded by Arab Muslim states, were ruled by Franks, French-speaking Catholics who had arrived in the Levant from Western Europe and remained Western in culture.
-The king was young and recently married, making a nephew's accession seem unlikely; yet Baldwin III died childless in 1163.
+Baldwin III was young and recently married, making a nephew's accession seem unlikely; yet he died childless in 1163.
 Amalric was his heir, but the nobles of the kingdom were strongly opposed to Amalric's wife, Agnes; the historian Bernard Hamilton suggests that they were likely threatened by the prospect of her increased influence.
 The High Court forced Amalric to agree to an annulment of his marriage on the grounds of consanguinity in order to be accepted as king.
 Amalric succeeded in having his and Agnes's children, Sibylla and Baldwin, declared legitimate despite the annulment.

 As Agnes remarried soon after the annulment (firstly to Hugh of Ibelin and then to Reynald of Sidon), Baldwin grew up without a mother; Hamilton surmises that she only saw Baldwin on public occasions.
 He also seldom saw his sister, Sibylla, who was raised in the Convent of Saint Lazarus by their grand-aunt Ioveta.
 When Baldwin was six, King Amalric married Maria Komnene, who was not close with Baldwin.
 Queen Maria was an ambitious woman who, in Hamilton's opinion, likely saw Baldwin as an obstacle to her progeny.